Currently Enrolling Trials

 - the treatment of systemic sclerosis-associated interstitial lung disease; approved September 2019

 - the treatment of chronic fibrosing interstitial lung diseases with a progressive phenotype; approved March of 2020

 Ofev (nintedanib) is a kinase inhibitor.

-- to slow the rate of decline in pulmonary function in patients with systemic sclerosis associated interstitial lung disease (SSc-ILD).
+- to slow the rate of decline in pulmonary function in patients with systemic sclerosis associated interstitial lung disease (SSc-ILD)

+Ofev is supplied as a capsule for oral administration.
+The recommended dose for all indications is 150 mg twice daily administered approximately 12 hours apart.
 Ofev capsules should be taken with food and swallowed whole with liquid.
 Ofev capsules should not be chewed or crushed because of a bitter taste.
 The effect of chewing or crushing of the capsule on the pharmacokinetics of nintedanib is not known.
 If a dose of Ofev is missed, the next dose should be taken at the next scheduled time.
 Advise the patient to not make up for a missed dose.
 Do not exceed the recommended maximum daily dosage of 300 mg.

 The FDA approval of Ofev for systemic sclerosis-associated interstitial lung disease was based on SENSCIS, a Phase III double-blind, randomized, placebo-controlled trial, which enrolled 576 patients from 194 trial sites across 32 countries.
 The primary endpoint was the annual rate of decline in FVC in patients with SSc-ILD.
 Results shows that Ofev slowed the loss of pulmonary function by 44% (41 mL/year) in patients with SSc-ILD relative to placebo, as measured by FVC over 52 weeks.
 FVC is measured by the amount of air that can be forcibly exhaled after taking the deepest breath.